Millennials are moving to these cities the most, study says

 These cities attracted millennial movers due to the vast number of opportunities, Managing Editor for Economic Analysis for Smart Asset Jaclyn DeJohn told Business Insider.

-Some millennials may have chosen to move to Massachusetts to pursue graduate programs at Harvard University or the Massachusetts Institute of Technology, while others decided to move to Santa Clara due to its proximity to Silicon Valley in Northern California, according to DeJohn.
+Some millennials may have chosen to move to Massachusetts to pursue graduate programs at Harvard University or the Massachusetts Institute of Technology, while others opted for Santa Clara due to its proximity to Silicon Valley in Northern California, according to DeJohn.

-On the downside, researchers also discovered which cities had the lowest rates of millennials moving in.
-Some of those places included Santa Ana, Moreno Valley, Thousand Oaks and Lancaster in California, Port St. Lucie, Florida, and Brockton, Massachusetts.
+Researchers also pinpointed the cities with the lowest rates of millennials moving in.
+Some of those places included Santa Ana, Moreno Valley, Thousand Oaks and Lancaster in California; Port St. Lucie, Florida; and Brockton, Massachusetts.

 Overall, the study found that one in four millennials moved to a different city in 2022.